 For decades, Ratliff blamed marijuana for John's descent into addiction.
 She blamed him for fracturing the family beyond repair.

 However, she had been downing prescribed drugs on a near-daily basis to alleviate pain from a serious fall that fractured her spine when she was 18 and living alone in New York City.
 After rounds of MRIs, ultrasounds, acupuncture, and yoga, the pain in her back continued to keep her from living a full life.
 She was on a continuous round of prescribed drugs, including tramadol, Neurontin, and Vicodin.

 I did fall in the bathtub and I did fracture my back (lower back).
 I was also prescribed Vicodin.
-I didn't start taking Tramadol until after my husband and I moved to Puerto Rico in 2008.
+I didn't start taking Tramadol until seven years after my husband and I moved to Puerto Rico in 2008.
 I took Tramadol—as prescribed—for about four months.
 I stopped because it is easy to build up a tolerance to it and feel the need to take more.
 I stopped taking them after I read an article about their potential for misuse and addiction.

 I took Neurontin, also known as Gabapentin, for neuropathy.
 In 2017, after Hurricane Maria, I was diagnosed with cubital tunnel syndrome.
 My left ulnar became dislodged and it was bouncing around, causing atrophy in the hand and my left pinky and ring fingers to curl.
 I had surgery in December 2017.
 I wrote about my experience with Gabapentin in an article for The Fix.

 But the pain persisted.
 In 2009, she was diagnosed with degenerative disc disease and sacroiliitis, an inflammation of the sacroiliac joints.
 She continued to pop pills to get through the day.
 The pills only masked the pain.